melboyce/senor-rosado/README.md

 ## Adding Commands

 All commands are namespaced in the `cmds/` directory.
+Take a gander at [hello.go](cmds/cmdhello/hello.go) for a simple overview.
 Each command must implement two functions, described below.